-We know that Halloween is over but we thought we would prolong the season a bit with some spider myths that you may have heard in the past.
-As Pittsburgh pest control technicians, we know how many people have a deep-seated fear of arachnids.
-So debunking some of these myths might prove beneficial to those who fear those creepy crawlies in the night.
+We know that Halloween is over, but we thought we would prolong the season a bit with some spider myths that you may have heard in the past.
+As Pittsburgh pest control technicians, we know how many people have a deep-seated fear of arachnids, so we are here to ease your spider worries!

 You Are Never More Than 3 Feet From a Spider

 Our first myth is the arachnophobe’s worst nightmare.
 This myth started with an archeologist’s comment that wherever you were sitting, you were probably no more than a few yards from a spider.
 But that depends on where you are.
 Outside in the middle of a field, you are far more likely to be that close to a spider than in your warm bedroom at night.
 Relax.

 Spiders are Dangerous.

 Yes, spiders are predators, but for the most part, they only prey on insects.
 Okay, there are a few that can be dangerous to humans.
 In the United States, widow spiders and recluse spiders can pose a threat to people.
 But most spiders are harmless to humans, even tarantulas.
 Tarantula venom can, however, cause allergic reactions in humans.
 But in most cases, the venom has less of an impact on most people than a bee sting.

 Daddy Longlegs are Deadly

 Poor guy.
 The cute and gangly daddy longlegs has been saddled with the reputation of being a poisonous monster if only his fangs were longer.
 According to arachnologists at the University of California, this is untrue.
 “There is no reference to any pholcid spider (daddy longlegs) biting a human and causing a detrimental reaction.
 Furthermore, there are no toxicological studies testing the lethality of pholcid venom on any mammalian system.”
 In other words,…nope, it’s untrue.

 Every Spider Spins a Web